shuckc/verilog-utils/README.md

 bcd (synth)
 -----------
-Convertors to and from binary to numerical ascii/bcd
+Convertor from binary to binary coded decimal (BCD). `bin2bcd_serial.v` can be sythesised to any required width and takes one cycle per input binary bit.

 xml (synth)
 -----------